konishi-project/konishi/README.md

 Facebook group to Konishi.

 # Public announcements
-Go [here for general discussion and news on Konishi](https://github.com/orgs/konishi-project/teams/everyone), and [read this](https://github.com/konishi-project/konishi) for more info on the project.
+Go [here for general discussion and news on Konishi](https://github.com/orgs/konishi-project/teams/everyone).
 Specific ideas/issues on the frontend [can be posted here](https://github.com/konishi-project/higala/issues).
 Specific ideas/issues on the backend [go here](https://github.com/konishi-project/zimmerman/issues).
 General ideas / issues with Konishi as a whole [can go here](https://github.com/konishi-project/konishi/issues)

 # Progress